The pc-kombo PC Part Picking Guide

-It is a current reference build, containing componenents you should pick when there are no special requirements and you want an optimal balance between performance, ugpradeability and price.
+It is a current reference build, containing componenents you should pick when there are no special requirements and you want a good balance between performance, ugpradeability (currently limited) and price.
 Buy this if it fits your budget, if not - or if you want the details - read on.

 The processor decides how fast the PC will be.
 It does the computations which are the core of the work of a PC.
 When selecting a processor, the most important factors are: